Neeve01/PonyTown-Import-Export/README.md

   * Press **Ctrl + Shift + I**, check your **Console** for errors.
 * Character won't import!
   * Likewise, press **Ctrl + Shift + I**, check your **Console** for errors.
+* There's no Import/Export buttons.
+  * If PonyTown was updated recently, just wait for me to update userscript.
+  * No?
+Probably a browser issue.
+Try updating it, and if it won't work anyway, send me details about your browser.

 Once you're confident enough that there's an error, feel free to DM me in Discord,